-Today, I want to show you how to create this DIY winter wreath for post-holiday decor!
+Today I want to show you how to create a DIY winter wreath for post-holiday decor!

-Happy New Year!
-My house is back to its ‘normal’ now after taking all of the Christmas decor down last weekend.
+My house is back to its ‘normal’ now after taking all of the Christmas decor down.
 It feels so fresh and brimming with possibilities.
 Let’s make a DIY winter wreath!

 For some, this time of the winter season is just a period of waiting for spring to arrive, but winter is a time to be celebrated!
 It has a beauty all its own with the sparkling snow and the peacefulness of walking in the snowy woods.
 My hope is that this winter wreath tutorial will help you celebrate winter in your home, so follow along and be inspired!

 This post contains affiliate links.
-That simply means I earn a small commission without any extra cost to you.
+That simply means I earn a small commission without any cost to you.
+As an Amazon Associate, I earn on qualifying purchases.
+Thank you for supporting my small business!

 - 1 grapevine wreath